 The District is divided into two counties namely Budaka and Iki-Iki counties.
-There are twelve sub-counties, one Town Council and three town boards.
-The District constitutes of 57 parishes and 256 village councils, distributed as in Table 2.1.
-Budaka County covers most of the district area as it comprises of eight sub-counties, followed by Iki-Iki County, which comprises of five sub-counties.
-The District has threee Town Boards namely: Kamonkoli, Iki-Iki and Kaderuna in Kachomo sub-county.
+There are fifteen sub-counties, five Town Councils and three town boards.
+The District constitutes of 76 parishes and 323 village councils, distributed as in Table 2.1.
+Budaka County covers most of the district area as it comprises of ten sub-counties, followed by Iki-Iki County, which comprises of nine sub-counties.
+The District has three Town Boards namely: Kamonkoli, Iki-Iki and Kaderuna in Kachomo sub-county.

 The heads of department who are substantively appointed include District Education Officer (U1E), District Planner (U2) and the District Internal Auditor (U2).
 The departments of Production and Marketing, Health and Community Based Services are headed in acting capacity by staff from lower local government structure that are not on the District structure for those departments.
 The District Palnning Unit has only one staff out of the approved six staff.
 The District staffing level has alot of implications on service delivery and public service management function.
 There is need to have all the necceray strategies to attract and retain strategic staff to head the departments.